Abylai228/project-car/README.md

 Project Title and Description
  Arduino Bluetooth-Controlled Car

-This project is a Bluetooth-operated robotic vehicle built using an Arduino microcontroller, an HC-05 Bluetooth module, and an L298N motor driver.
-The car receives commands from a smartphone over Bluetooth and performs movements such as forward, backward, left, right, and stop.
+This project is a Bluetooth-operated robotic vehicle built using an Arduino microcontroller, an HC-06 Bluetooth module, and an L298N motor driver.
+The car receives commands from a smartphone over Bluetooth and performs movements such as forward, backward, left, right, forward-right, forward-left and stop.
 The project demonstrates basic robotics, embedded programming, and wireless communication principles while maintaining a clear and organized documentation structure.

 Clear Instructions for Setup, Usage, and Replication